sdias/win-10-virtual-desktop-enhancer/docs/installation.md

 For this app to work, you first might need to install "Visual C++ Redistributable for Visual Studio 2015".
 It should be available [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

-Since [version 0.7.0](https://github.com/sdias/win-10-virtual-desktop-enhancer/releases/tag/0.7) this app will only work if your system has the "Windows 10 Anniversary" update installed.
+Since [version 0.7.0](https://github.com/sdias/win-10-virtual-desktop-enhancer/releases/tag/0.7) this app will only work if your system has the "Windows 10 Anniversary" update (or later) installed.

 ## Procedure

-Windows 10 Virtual Desktop Enhancer does not need to be installed: simply download [the lastest version](https://github.com/sdias/win-10-virtual-desktop-enhancer/releases/latest) and extract it into a folder in your computer.
+Windows 10 Virtual Desktop Enhancer does not need to be installed: simply download [the latest version](https://github.com/sdias/win-10-virtual-desktop-enhancer/releases/latest) and extract it into a folder in your computer.
 Once you have downloaded it you can run it just by executing `virtual-desktop-enhancer.exe` in the folder where you extracted it.

 Alternatively you can install [AutoHotkey](https://autohotkey.com/) and run the `virtual-desktop-enhancer.ahk` script file instead.